thaliaarchi/bfcorpus/esolang/brainfuck/README.md

-# Brainfuck algorithms on the Esolang wiki
+# Brainfuck on the Esolang wiki

 The programs on the [brainfuck](https://esolangs.org/wiki/Brainfuck) page.
-These programs are current as of revision [2024-09-17 06:56:04](https://esolangs.org/w/index.php?title=Brainfuck&oldid=139564) and authors are credited when attributed in the text.
+These programs are current as of revision [2025-09-30 02:48:16](https://esolangs.org/w/index.php?title=Brainfuck&oldid=165373) and authors are credited when attributed in the text.

 - [Hello, World!](https://esolangs.org/wiki/Brainfuck#Hello,_World!):